I. M. Vijayan: International career

 I.M.
 Vijayan made his debut in international football in the year 1992 and played in a number of tournaments such as Nehru Cup, Pre-Olympics, FIFA World Qualifiers, SAFF Championship and SAF Games.
 Vijayan was part of the victorious Indian team in the 1999 South Asian Football Federation Cup and scored one of the fastest international goals in history of sport during the tournament, hitting the net against Bhutan after only 12 seconds.
 He also finished top scorer in the Afro-Asian Games event held in India in 2003 with four goals.
 Vijayan formally retired from international football after the Afro-Asian Games of 2003.

-Contributions

-Leadership of Magic City FC: In August 2024, I. M. Vijayan led the launch of Magic City FC, Kerala’s first inclusive football team comprising players with disabilities from the Different Art Centre.
-The team played its inaugural match against former Santosh Trophy players, ending in a 5–5 draw.
-Vijayan expressed pride in the team's strength and potential, highlighting its significance in promoting inclusivity in sports.

-Retirement from Kerala Police: In April 2025, Vijayan retired from the Kerala Police, concluding a distinguished career that began when he was recruited at age 17.
-He rose through the ranks to become an Assistant Commandant, balancing his duties with a prolific football career.
-His retirement marked the end of an era for the Kerala Police football team.